LCDsoft/ILCDIRAC/docs/source/index.rst

 Productions
 ===========

-Here are scripts and notes for production managers
+In this section are scripts and notes for production managers

 .. toctree::
    :maxdepth: 1